-Mechanical Shaft Seal Installation

-- Installation of a mechanical shaft seal requires special care to keep parts extremely clean and to prevent damaging brittle sealing surfaces.
+Mechanical Shaft Seal Installation: Installation of a mechanical shaft seal requires special care to keep parts extremely clean and to prevent damaging brittle sealing surfaces.
 A drawing showing the assembly methods and setting dimensions is required before the seal can be installed.
-This drawing must be for the particular seal being installed! - If you do not have the correct seal drawing, copy down the seal information and pump serial number from the nameplate attached to the pump and call LaBour Engineering at 219/293-0653 to request that a drawing be sent. - Install seal, gland and stuffing box cover in accordance with the seal drawing.
+This drawing must be for the particular seal being installed!

+If you do not have the correct seal drawing, copy down the seal information and pump serial number from the nameplate attached to the pump and call LaBour Engineering at 317/925-9661 to request that a drawing be sent.

-Pump Rotor Element Assembly
+Install seal, gland and stuffing box cover in accordance with the seal drawing.

-- Fasten the stuffing box to the adapter using Capscrews (211) as shown on the sectional drawing. - Replace the impeller Gasket (209) and screw the impeller into the end of the shaft. - Lock the coupling end of the shaft to prevent the shaft from turning and use a rubber mallet to firmly tighten the impeller. - Recheck clearance between impeller and stuffing box (should be 0.020" 0.025") with feeler gauges.
+Pump Rotor Element Assembly: Fasten the stuffing box to the adapter using Capscrews (211) as shown on the sectional drawing.

+Replace the impeller Gasket (209) and screw the impeller into the end of the shaft.
+Lock the coupling end of the shaft to prevent the shaft from turning and use a rubber mallet to firmly tighten the impeller.
+Recheck clearance between impeller and stuffing box (should be 0.015" - 0.025") with feeler gauges.
-Final Pump Assembly

-- Place Casing Gasket (204) onto the Stuffing Box Cover (210). - Assemble rotor into the pump Casing (200) being careful not to pinch the gasket. - Uniformly torque casing studs and nuts in a crossflange pattern.
-Increase the torque value in increments of about 5.0 lb-ft until reaching a SAE Grade 2 dry bolt torque. - Recheck coupling alignment (see coupling information in appendix) - Install oiler and fill bearing housing with oil using oiler.
+Final Pump Assembly: Place Casing Gasket (204) onto the Stuffing Box Cover (210).
+Assemble rotor into the pump Casing (200) being careful not to pinch the gasket.

+Uniformly torque casing studs and nuts (205) in a cross-flange pattern.
+Increase the torque value in increments of about 5.0 lb-ft until reaching a SAE Grade 2 dry bolt torque (torque values listed in appendix).

+Recheck coupling alignment (see coupling information in appendix)